danialfarid/ng-file-upload/README.md

 ##<a name="features"></a> Features
 * file upload progress, cancel/abort
-* file drag and drop and paste images (html5 only)
+* file drag and drop (html5 only)
+* image paste form clipboard and drag and drop from browser pages (html5 only).
+* image resize (html5 only)
 * resumable uploads: pause/resume upload (html5 only)
-* image resize (html5 only)
 * validation on file type/size, image width/height, video/audio duration and `ng-required` support.
 * show thumbnail or preview of selected images/audio/videos
 * supports CORS and direct upload of file's binary data using `Upload.$http()`